 - Does he feel threatened by a new situation- the birth of a new sibling? or simply,

-- Overtired, hungry or sleepy.
+- Overtired, hungry, or sleepy.

 All these situations can bring about aggressive behaviors in three-year-olds.
 The situations indicate unmet needs and the tantrum a way for the child to express his needs.

-Understand the cause of the aggressiveness and take actions to change the environment to suit the child.
+Understand the cause of the aggressiveness and take action to change the environment to suit the child.
 Results are almost always immediate.
 Solving the root cause of the disturbance yields better results than temporary solutions like offering a treat or distractions like T.V and screens.

 Allow the child the freedom to express his feelings.
 Encourage talk and spend one on one time every day with your child.
-I know this sounds simple, but our busy lives and routines sometimes do not allow us to spend uninterrupted time with our child.
+I know this sounds simple, but our busy lives and routines sometimes do not allow us to spend uninterrupted time with our children.
 I always felt like I know my child’s heart better when I have spent time with him, he feels more settled around me and I have insight into his challenges that help me help him better.

 The days I have been busier at work, the distance between us becomes obvious and sure enough, I start to see cracks in his generally settled behavior.

 Over a period of time, I found that one on one time spent with parents is one of the ways to resolve any of the challenging behaviors we face.